Mercerenies/a-turtles-troll/README.md

 * When a player opens an ender chest, they see the ender chest inventory of whoever died most recently
 * When a player dies, all other players gain a level
+* Lava buckets can be crafted into chainmail armor
 * Added more death conditions to appease the gods

 ### Version 1.17